XRPLF/xrpl-dev-portal/content/_code-samples/address_encoding/README.md

 # Address Encoding

-Encode and decode XRP Ledger addresses in base58.
-(This implementation is equivalent to the ones included in most client libraries.)
+Encode XRP Ledger addresses in base58.
+(This reference implementation is equivalent to the ones included in most client libraries.)